 AWS Backup Storage Options

 As mentioned, the Shared Responsibility Model assigns the customer full responsibility for configuring the security controls.
-To ensure your data in AWS stays intact and protected, follow these best practices applied in 5 key areas:
+To ensure your data in AWS stays intact and protected, follow the best practices in 5 key areas:

 - Security Monitoring

-- Secure Configuration
+- Security Configuration

 - Inactive Entities Management

 - Access Restrictions